Oops and Daisies

 Using the drill, fasten the boards together in a rectangle shape, and voila!
 You’ve got a garden bed.
 Easy peasy.

 Next up: landscaping fabric… but why?
-My dad was a landscaper and he recommends stapling landscaping fabric to the inside parts of the board to protect the board from rot.
+My dad spent his career as a landscaper, and he recommends stapling landscaping fabric to the inside parts of the board to protect the board from rot.
 You don’t need it, but it’ll help your raised garden bed last significantly longer.
-Cedar wood can last 10-15 years, but with fabric, we’ll (hopefully) be closer to the 15 year mark.
+Cedar wood can last 10-15 years, but with fabric, we’ll (hopefully) be closer to the 15-year mark.
 Landscape fabric can also help protect against weeds from invading the garden bed, too.
 (More on that in a second).

 Lastly, if you have grass where you’re putting the garden bed, consider laying down flat cardboard boxes.
 They’ll kill the grass off underneath and, in turn, help the soil.
 Bonus: my kids loved stomping down the cardboard and, in turn, the grass.
 They also pretended the raised garden bed was a house until we filled it with dirt.
 Speaking of which…